wjholden/Advent-of-Code-2015/README.md

 you need to pass references (`&`) instead of values.
 * Tests in Rust are excellent!
 Use `cargo test` for all your testing needs.
 See day 4.
 * I would be interested to go back to day 4 to do this in parallel.
 This would have been easy in Go.
+* Looks like the compiler will (at least, by default) completely ignore errors (including syntax errors) in your tests.

 ## Documentation